SBIR Phase II: Low-cost, Wireless, Energy Harvesting Environmental Sensors

 This Small Business Innovation Research (SBIR) Phase II project focuses on the development of a low-cost, wireless, and energy harvesting environmental sensor, and a data aggregation / visualization platform to enable effective communication of data to users and control systems.
 This project addresses major barriers in our main market, the application of IoT to the buildings sector, where complexity is encountered in the placement and powering of sensors in monitoring locations where access is limited.
 By reducing the upf...

-A Postdoctoral Scientist position in data science is available at Radiator Labs, a technology company located in Brooklyn, New York, developing an advanced technology demonstrated to reduce the energy use in steam-heated buildings by more than 30%.
+A Postdoctoral Fellowship position is available at Radiator Labs, a technology company located in Brooklyn, New York, developing an advanced technology demonstrated to reduce the energy use in steam-heated buildings by up to 40%.
 This position, funded by the National Science Foundation, will develop the tools and theory to examine Radiator Labs' unique building information dataset and develop actionable insights relating to building operation and energy efficiency.
+The candidate will also help develop tools to automate building processes and diagnostics by applying machine learning and data mining techniques.

-In addition to examining topics of immediate interest to Radiator Labs, the candidate will have the opportunity to develop research topics of interest in smart buildings and IoT under the mentorship of the management team, will lead the analysis, presentation and publication of her research, and contribute to the general day-to-day operations of the company.
-The postdoctoral scientist will also contribute to the supervision of interns and students working at the company.
+In addition to examining topics of immediate interest to Radiator Labs, the candidate will have the opportunity to develop their own research topics in smart buildings and IoT.
+The successful candidate will lead the analysis, presentation, and publication of their research, and contribute to the general day-to-day operations of the company.